 Margin of Variance

-The percentage difference that the USEITI Multi-Stakeholder Group defined as significant for each revenue type as part of the reconciliation process.
+The percentage difference for each revenue type as part of the reconciliation process.

 1000 cubic feet, a unit of measure for natural gas.